 - In the air fryer.
 You MUST try it this way.
-I just put it in for 5 or so minutes on 350 F. Holy smokes though – it is even better the next day when you do this.
+I just put it in for 5 or so minutes on 350 degrees F. Holy smokes though – it is even better the next day when you do this.
 It gets a little crispy on the outside but stays doughy in the middle, with all the same bready cheesy flavors as before.
-It is perfection.
+It is absolute perfection.

 - In the oven.
 If you don’t have an air fryer, the oven is your next best bet.
-You can do it on broil until it starts to get brown (preferred) or just bake at 400 F until desired temperature is reached.
+You can do it on broil until it starts to get brown (preferred) or just bake at 400 degrees F until desired temperature is reached.

 - In the microwave.
 If you are in rush, this is the way to go.
 Even when reheated in the microwave, this egg white pizza is very forgiving and reheats insanely well.